Magnetic Field EMFs (at 60 Hz AC)

 Many people who suffer from a sensitivity to one or more types of EMFs have a hard time getting their family, friends and doctors to understand that their symptoms are real.
 Fortunately, researchers have established a physiological basis for electro-hypersensitivity as documented in the following publications:

 More recently, Martin Pall, PhD has conducted extensive research on voltage gated calcium channels, or VGCCs, as a mechanism for explaining why certain people are sensitive to EMFs while others are not.
-Dr. Pall discussed this in a lecture in English presented to a Norwegian audience.
-That lecture is available on the IBE website page, "About EMR & EMFs", available here.
-Scroll down on that page to see Dr. Pall's presentation.
+Dr. Pall discussed this in a lecture presented to the Building Biology profession at our gathering on Bainbridge Island, outside Seattle in 2015.
+That lecture is available on the Building Biology Institute YouTube channel.
+The direct link to the lecture is found here.

 These electrically sensitive people all require a higher standard or threshold when deciding what a safe exposure level should be for any type of EMF.
 That also goes for anyone with chronic illness or those who are at high risk, including children, the elderly, and pregnant women.
 Electrically sensitive people cannot tolerate what otherwise healthy people can.
 They are at much higher risk for adverse biological effects according to extensive research and their own experience.
 For those reasons, we adhere more strictly to the safe exposure guidelines recommended by my profession for electrically sensitive people.